Paleo Bars with Nuts and Chocolate Drizzle

 While they are away, of course, I miss them again.
-I’ve been working on tasty and healthy lunchbox treats and after-school snacks so they taste a little bit of love, when they come home.
+I’ve been working on tasty and healthy lunchbox treats and after-school snacks so they taste a little bit of love when they come home.

 So unless you’re dealing with a nut allergy, these bars are perfect for everyone!

-The secret to the sticky syrup that flavors and holds the bars together, is the right combination of Wholesome!™ Organic Coconut Palm Sugar and Wholesome!™ Organic Blue Agave.
-Both sweeteners are unprocessed, non-gmo, and paleo/vegan friendly.
+The secret to the sticky syrup that flavors and holds the bars together is the right combination of Wholesome!™ Organic Coconut Palm Sugar and Wholesome!™ Organic Blue Agave.
+Both sweeteners are unprocessed, non-GMO, and paleo/vegan-friendly.

 Once the coconut sugar melts into the agave, it creates a sticky base for the bars that will harden enough to form the bars, yet isn’t tough on your teeth.
 A touch of vanilla, salt, and cinnamon give these snack bars extra oomph, making them hard to resist.

 How to Make Paleo Bars

 Preheat the oven and line a 9×13-inch baking dish with parchment paper.
 Set aside.
 In a large bowl, mix the cashews, almonds, pecans, walnuts, and pepitas.